TamasPalfi/Mock-Up/Deliverable.md

 *test_inviteby()*

-Description: Testing to see if we can properly retrieve the user in which the *Member* was invited by.
+Description: This case tests for proper retrieval of the user in which a *Member* was invited by.

 Steps:
 1. Create 2 *Members*, one is an *Idol* and one is a *Member*.
 The *Idol* invited the *Member* in this case.